UltraBlackLinux/MineMenuFabric/README.md

 <a href="https://www.curseforge.com/minecraft/mc-mods/fabric-api"> <img src="https://i.imgur.com/Ol1Tcf8.png" width="171.8" height="57,6"> </a>

+# NOTICE
+**Developement of this mod has stopped.
+I neither have time to work on this mod and nor do I have the motivation to work with Java anymore.
+Feel free to fork this, it's now abandoned.
+It's been a great time.**

 # MineMenu(for)Fabric

 **Note: This project is completely seperate from Girafi's MineMenu mod - This is only a very customized port for the Fabric-modloader!**